jsteyn/graphstream.github.io/doc/Tutorials/graph-visualisation.md

 GraphStream does not provide one but several viewers.

-From the 2.0 version of GraphStream, the default viewer is no part of the ``gs-core`` package anymore.
+From the 2.0 version of GraphStream, the default viewer is not part of the ``gs-core`` package anymore.
 Viewers are available separately.
 Viewers are located in ``gs-ui-TECH`` modules, where ``TECH`` is the name of the GUI tech used.
 To use it, you shall download the ``gs-ui-TECH.jar`` jar in the [download](/download/) section of the site and put it in your class path.
 These viewers support most of the GraphStream [CSS reference](/doc/Advanced-Concepts/GraphStream-CSS-Reference/):

 * Several node and edge shapes,
 * Borders (fill and stroke),